FQAlmeida/DiscBot/README.md

             - Remove a Guild Wars 2 access token
         - update
             - Update a Guild Wars 2 access token
+    - dailies
+        - Shows all the daily achievements

 ## Instructions